kj7rrv/ardif/spec.md

 # ARDIF v1 Specification

 ## General format
-Messages are composed of nine fields.
-In order, they are: header, sender callsign, recipient callsign, date, title, comment, height, width, and image data.
-Fields are separated by a vertical pipe (|), and a vertical pipe is appended at the end.
-There is no support for vertical pipes within any field.
+Messages are composed of ten fields.
+In order, they are: header, sender callsign, recipient callsign, date, title, comment, height, width, image data, and sender callsign (again).
+Fields are separated by a vertical pipe (`|`).
+Vertical pipes are not permitted in any field.

 ## Date
 Date is always UTC and is formatted as YYYY-MM-DD HH:MM:SS, using 24-hour